TrevorSmale/techblog/content/post/lpic.md

 +++
 author = "Hugo Authors"
-title = "Studying for the LPIC1 Certification" date = "2024-08-30"
+title = "Studying for the LPIC1 Certification 📖"
+date = "2024-08-30"
 description = "One of my goals is to be LPIC 1 certified and this is how I intend to get there" tags = [